sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example01-config-file/README.txt

-BigMemory File Configuration
+Terracotta Server File Configuration
 ==========

 Overview:
 =========
-This example will demonstrate how to configure BigMemory using a size-based XML configuration
+This example will demonstrate how to configure Terracotta Server Open Source using a size-based XML configuration

 Requirements:
 ===============